 For sulcatas housed outdoors, the most important thing is to make sure that the enclosure is not perpetually moist or wet.
 Rainfall should be relatively infrequent.
 Providing a mud-hole as part of the enclosure can be helpful in dry climates.

-For sulcatas housed indoors, aim for a humidity gradient from 40-75%.
-This can be accomplished by providing a humid hide on the cool side, lined with moistened sphagnum moss.
-Humidity should be monitored via digital probe hygrometer, with the probe placed in the middle of the enclosure.
+For sulcatas housed indoors, aim for about 80%.
+We also recommend providing a humid hide on the cool side, lined with moistened sphagnum moss.
+Humidity can be monitored via digital probe hygrometer, with the probe placed in the middle of the enclosure.

 Best substrate for sulcata tortoises

-Sulcata tortoises need a substrate/bedding that replicates their natural habitat and provides something for them to dig in as desired.
+Sulcata tortoises do well with a substrate/bedding that replicates their natural habitat and provides something for them to dig in as desired.
 For sulcatas housed outdoors, what you already have in your yard/pasture should be fine.
-However, if you have perpetually moist soil, then it’s best to excavate the soil at least 2’ down and replace it with layers of stone paver, gravel, and sandy soil.
+However, if you have perpetually moist soil, then you can excavate the soil at least 2’ down and replace it with layers of stone paver, gravel, and sandy soil.

 For sulcatas housed indoors, we recommend the following substrates: